ishban2006/AirBNB/README.md

 # 🏡 Airbnb Clone (Full Stack Project)

-## 📌 Overview
+## 📌 Project Overview

-This project is a full-stack Airbnb-inspired web application built using Node.js, Express, MongoDB, and EJS.
-It supports full CRUD operations for property listings and uses server-side rendering with reusable layouts and components.
+This project is a full-stack Airbnb-inspired web application built using **Node.js, Express.js, MongoDB, and EJS** with server-side rendering.

+The application currently supports complete CRUD functionality for property listings:

+* Users can view all listings
+* Explore detailed information about individual listings
+* Create new listings
+* Edit and update existing listings
+* Delete listings from the database

+MongoDB is used for database management with Mongoose for schema modeling and database interaction.
+The frontend is rendered dynamically using EJS templates with reusable layouts and components.

+The project also includes:

+* Reusable navbar and footer components using EJS includes
+* Shared boilerplate layout for consistent UI structure
+* Custom CSS styling
+* RESTful routing architecture
+* Organized folder structure for scalability and maintainability

 ---

 ## 🚀 Features Implemented

-* 📋 View all listings (Index Page)
+* 📋 View all property listings
-* 🔍 View detailed listing information (Show Page)
+* 🔍 Detailed listing page
-* ➕ Create new listings (Create)
+* ➕ Create new listing
-* ✏️ Edit existing listings (Update)
+* ✏️ Edit existing listing
-* ❌ Delete listings (Delete)
+* ❌ Delete listing
-* 🧠 Dynamic rendering using EJS
+* 🧠 Dynamic EJS rendering
-* ♻️ Reusable components (Navbar & Footer)
+* ♻️ Reusable layouts and partials
-* 🧱 Layout system using EJS boilerplate
-* 🎨 Basic styling with custom CSS
+* 🎨 Custom styling with CSS
-* 🔗 RESTful routing (GET, POST, PUT, DELETE)
+* 🔗 RESTful CRUD routes

 ---

 ## 🛠️ Tech Stack

 * **Backend:** Node.js, Express.js
-* **Database:** MongoDB (Mongoose)
+* **Database:** MongoDB, Mongoose
 * **Templating Engine:** EJS
 * **Frontend:** HTML, CSS